Updated April 2026

 JPMorgan Chase · Visa Signature · $95/year

-Best airline credit card for most people
+Best credit card for most people in 2026

 9.1/10

 The Sapphire Preferred earns harder than its annual fee suggests.
 Most people who open one keep it for years before they even think about upgrading to the Reserve.
+That retention tells you something about the card's actual value.

 Earn Rate Quality